ashutosh2411/temp/university.md

 ## Design Documents
 ### The Database
+* The database will be hosted on the cloud.
 * The Information table has the following signature.
 ```
 UniversityInfo::<*ID, Name, Address, Planet, Continent, Country, State, District, Website, Contact, Wikipedia, Area, Strength_of_students, Faculty_strength, ratio_of_international_students, list_of_available_streams, placement_details, no_of_papers_per_year, citations_per_faculty, international_faculty_proportion, teacher_student_ratio, list_of_available_degree>